zorbyte/Spile/.github/README.md

 ## Contributing

+Follow the [Deno Style Guide](https://github.com/denoland/deno/blob/4ebd24342368adbb99582b87dc6c4b8cb6f44c87/docs/contributing/style_guide.md) where appropriate.
+It can be inferred which rules do not apply from a cursory glance at the Spile code.

 To use the scripts, install the [Velociraptor](https://github.com/umbopepato/velociraptor) CLI.

 To configure the development environment, run `vr setup_dev` (this requires the aforementioned CLI).